ntungufhadzeni/chatbot-api/README.md

 - **Greeting Response:** If the session is new or the text is a greeting, a welcoming response is generated for the user.

-- **Question Response:** If the session state is 'question', a response is generated from the chatbot and sent to the user.

 - **Goodbye Handling:** If the user's input signals a goodbye, an appropriate farewell is provided.

+- **Question Response:** If the session state is 'question', a response is generated from the nltk chatbot and sent to the user.

 ## Testing and Coverage
 - To run tests and assess coverage, execute the following command: